eper-io/tig/readme.md

 - Governments can monitor the channel for security.
 - The code integrity of the corporate networks can be ensured better with traffic monitoring.
 - This integrity was the power of early DOS and Windows systems that partly made Microsoft so successful.
+- We eliminate external API calls to git and a necessary download of git binaries on each container.
+- There is no need of complex protocol binaries of git to check out.
+It is HTTP.
+- tig cannot force update a push like git.
+Any deletion propagates over time giving a chance to restore.

 ## The power

 There are some ways developers can extend it to be powerful.

-- Backup tools can directly work with the uploaded data easily.
+- Backup tools can directly work with the uploaded data easily having it in the file system.
 - The client can address the data file any time with its SHA256 hash.
 - The client can XOR split the stream to two different cloud providers lowering privacy risks.
 - The client can do striping to two or more different datacenters doubling bandwidth.